-41 Personal communication, Mr Abre Nel, Superintendent for Alfred Duma LM, uThukela DM staff (13 May 2020)
+44 Personal communication, Mr Abre Nel, Superintendent for Alfred Duma LM, uThukela DM staff (15 February 2021)

-Abstraction from the Tugela River is via three duty Tsurumi Pumps pumps and the 150mm diameter Klambon raw water rising main that conveys to the head of the works.
-These three duty pumps together provide 3 M l /d.
+Abstraction from the Tugela River is via three duty Tsurumi Pumps and the 150mm diameter Klambon raw water rising main that conveys to the head of the works.
+These three duty pumps together can provide 3 $M\ell/d$.
 See Table 13.51 for further details on the raw water pumps.
 There is no standby pump in place.